 It's Easy to Navigate

 The entire city is very walkable, but there’s also a good bus system and metro in place to help you out.
-Like mentioned before, getting one of those tourist maps before you ride the Aerobus will help you out (or just having Google maps).
+Like mentioned before, getting one of those tourist maps before you ride the Aerobus will help you out (or just having Google maps on your phone).

-Just so you know, I was able to visit that churro place, the Picasso Museum, the Arc Del Triomf, the Sagrada Familia, Casa Battlo and La Rambla in a (busy) day.
+Just so you know, I was able to visit that churro place, the Picasso Museum, the Arc Del Triomf, the Sagrada Familia, Casa Battlo and La Rambla in a (busy) day all on foot.
 You can see quite a lot in a day or two.

 Other volunteers also mention renting bikes to help you get around (Park Guell is probably the furthest you’ll be exploring, which would be about an hour walk from the main epi-center of the city.
 Right when you get off the Aerobus at the Place Catalunya stop, there is a tourist info booth who can help you out with that if you didn’t do a quick online search before arriving.